ska-telescope/developer.skatelescope.org/src/tutorial/release-management/automate-release-process.rst

 How to Make a Release
 =====================

 This guide provides practical steps on how to make a patch release using the provided Makefile.
-For making major or minor version, the equiavelent commands should be used.
+For making major or minor version, the equivalent commands should be used.

 1. **Create a JIRA issue and the branch**